 Download information on recycling during the Festival HERE

-Last year we were delighted to win the UK Festival Award: A Greener Festival 2016.
+In 2016 we were delighted to win the UK Festival Award: A Greener Festival.
 Please help us continue to achieve excellent performance and benefit the planet.
 We recognise your contribution is key to improvement.

 The Cambridge Folk Festival has long sought to highlight environmental issues as part of the festival organisation and we are always thinking about carbon reductions.
 We are delighted that we won the prestigious UK Festival Award - A Greener Festival Award 2016, which is a fantastic honour.
 We work hard to always improve our performance and work with everyone involved to enhance the Festival experience in a planet positive way.